6 Ways to Make the Perfect Cuppa Cold Brew

 Genuine cold brew — as in brewed cold, not brewed then cooled — is a delicate process.

-Thankfully, there are a ton of ways to make it work, eight of which we’ve compiled today to help you prepare for the dog days.
+Thankfully, there are a ton of ways to make it work, six of which we’ve compiled today to help you prepare for the dog days.

 From simple recipes to ready-made cold brew pouches to fizzy (and boozy) alternatives, here’s how to keep your caffeine fix chill.